· Updated · Onboarding

 • How you price and structure engagements (flat fee, hourly, contingency, project-based, subscription) so intake forms and copy match buyer expectations.

 • Realistic capacity: how many new clients, projects, or consults you can handle per week without degrading service quality.
+Overpromising capacity leads to slow response times, which kills conversion rates.

 Brand and assets